 Cheltenham/Highett Panther Dogs

-the development of ALL players was being severely affected.
-As a result, it was feared that the better players would leave to seek development with the ‘stronger’ clubs in the higher grades.
-Those players who struggled to compete may leave the game and club disenchanted about football as their confidence had been shattered.
+The development of ALL players was being affected.
+As a result, it was feared that the better players would leave to seek development with clubs with more depth that could support teams playing in higher grades.
+If the Panthers and Bulldogs continued with teams in higher grades those players who struggled to compete may leave the game and clubs disenchanted about football.

-Conscious of this, both 2014 Coaches, Team Officials and a Committee representative from each club discussed, considered and put forward a proposal to merge our U14s teams to ensure the continued development of all Cheltenham & Highett U14 players for 2015.
+Conscious of this, Coaches, Team Officials and Committee representatives from each club discussed, considered and put forward a proposal to merge the Panthers’ and Bulldogs’ U14s teams to ensure the continued development of all U14 players for the 2015 season.